SanderDR/iOS2dehandsApp/README.md

 # iOS2dehandsApp

 Hello, welcome to the github repository of my assignment for Native Apps: iOS.
+To succesfully run the application please read " How to work with the application"

 ## What is the application ?